 The full name of Emly in the Irish language is ‘Imleach Iubhair’ which literally means ‘The Border of the Lake of the Yew Trees.’
-The yew tree reminds us of the pre-Christian history of Emly.
+The yew tree, a sacred pagan tree, reminds us of the pre-Christian history of Emly.

 Emly is one of the oldest centres of Christianity in Ireland.
-We boast that it pre-dates our National Apostle, St. Patrick.
 Up until the early Middle Ages Emly was the seat of the premier diocese in the south of Ireland.

 St. Ailbe is Patron Saint of the Archdiocese of Cashel and Emly.
-Tradition tells us that he preached Christianity in Munster before the arrival of St. Patrick.
 He is also associated with the founding of a monastery at Emly.
 In their book ‘The Parish of Emly’ Michael and Liam O’Dwyer write, “Despite the complete obliteration of the layout of the original site we may presume that the monastic enclosure coincided with the present graveyard.
 The presence of a well and an inscribed cross, both tradition ally associated with St. Ailbe, and the fact that successive cathedrals occupied the area near the middle of the graveyard, are sufficient evidence for this assumption.”

 Emly remained a Cathedral city until the 16th century.